 The building is a fine example of a Prodigy House, built to impress the monarch, in this case Elizabeth I, with the hope that they will be suitably inspired and spend time visiting.
 The house is open to the public, along with the "Caperbility" Brown designed gardens laid out in the 18th century.
 For most visitors the highlight is the Safari Park with the African village featuring the giraffes, the Monkey Drive-Through, the lion enclosure and much more.

 Leaving Longleat and heading towards the Warminster by-pass and the A36, you will see the earthworks of Cley Hill on your left hand side as you approach the A36 roundabou.
 Turn left here for Bath.
 In the late Spring and early Summer when the wheat and barley are high look out for Crop Circles, the mysterious pictograms that appear in the fields around this part of the county of Wiltshire.
 Created by a wind vortex, UFOs or creative artists from our planet.
-You can make your own decision as you continue on the A36 northwards to Bath.
+You can make your own decision as you continue on the A36 northwards back towards the city of Bath.